Sandi Gordon: Career

-Gordon did not play collegiate soccer due to few opportunities in the 1980s.
-She played club soccer for the Tacoma Cozars of Tacoma, Washington, which participated in the USASA National Women's Amateur.
+Gordon played club soccer for the Seattle Sounder-ettes from the mid-1970s through 1981.
+She then played for the Tacoma Cozars of Tacoma, Washington, which participated in the USASA National Women's Amateur in St. Louis in 1986.
 She was later selected to participate at the U.S. Olympic Festival in Raleigh, North Carolina in 1987.

 Noticed by Anson Dorrance, Gordon was invited in 1987 to train in the U.S. national team camp in Blaine, Minnesota.
 She made her international debut for the United States on July 9, 1987 in the 1987 North America Cup against Sweden.
 With her appearance, she became the first black player to be capped to the U.S. women's national team.
 In total, she made seven appearances for the U.S., earning her final cap on July 29, 1988 in a friendly match against France.

 Personal life

 Gordon was born in Pierce County, Washington to Marianne and Albert Curtis Gordon.
-She attended Clover Park High School in Lakewood, Washington, where she participated in track and field.
+The family moved around a lot during her childhood, eventually settling in Tacoma.
+She attended Clover Park High School in Lakewood, Washington, where she participated in track and field rather than soccer as there was not a girls' soccer team.

+Gordon dealt with chronic fatigue syndrome in the 1980s.